oci-hpc/oci-openfoam-workshop/Documentation/Command Line.md

 Congratulations!
 You have successfully deployed the motorbike model stack using ocihpc!

-You can deploy this stack via Resource Manager as well by following [these steps](https://github.com/oci-hpc/oci-openfoam-workshop/blob/oci-hpc/Documentation/Resource%20Manager.md).
+Another way to deploy this stack is via Resource Manager.
+You can do this by following [these steps](https://github.com/oci-hpc/oci-openfoam-workshop/blob/oci-hpc/Documentation/Resource%20Manager.md).